WebReflection/p-cool/README.md

 This module is a follow up of [this Medium post](https://webreflection.medium.com/about-web-components-cc3e8b4035b0), and it provides element mixins/behaviors, through class names, without names clashing.

+### Features

+  * it addresses every single point touched in the Medium's post:
+    * no name clashing
+    * multiple mixins/behaviors attached/detached at any time
+    * native Custom Elements builtin callbacks, associated to mixins/behaviors
+  * it's **S**erver **S**ide **R**endering compatible out of the box
+  * it uses all the DOM primitives without needing an extra attribute
+  * it's semantically bound with element's view (their classes and their dedicated style)
+  * it's graceful enchancement out of the box, based on builtin extends
+  * it provides a robust polyfilled version through [vanilla-elements](https://github.com/WebReflection/vanilla-elements#readme)

+#### Example

 ```js
 import {define} from 'p-cool';